jquery/learn.jquery.com/page/jquery-ui/widget-factory/widget-method-invocation.md

 ### Return Types

 Most methods invoked through the widget's plugin will return a `jQuery` object so the method call can be chained with additional jQuery methods.
+This is even true of methods that return `undefined` when invoked on the instance.
+This is shown in the example below.

 ```
-$( ".selector" )
+var dialog = $( ".selector" ).dialog();

+// Instance invocation - returns undefined
+dialog.data( "ui-dialog" ).close();

+// Plugin invocation - returns a jQuery object
+dialog.dialog( "close" );

+// Therefore, plugin method invocation makes it possible to
+// chain method calls with other jQuery functions
-	.dialog( "close" )
+dialog.dialog( "close" )
 	.css( "color", "red" );
 ```